What is the Bible About? Biblical Theology in Genesis

 God’s authority and perfect and holy character are what Satan put on trial before Adam and Eve.
 Understanding God’s story requires us to have a proper understanding of sin.

-Satan’s goal was not just to tempt Eve to the act of eating the forbidden fruit; instead, he wanted her to doubt who she knew God to be and to doubt His authority.
+Satan’s goal was not just to tempt Eve to the act of eating the forbidden fruit; instead, he wanted her to doubt who she knew God to be and to question His authority.

-Denying who God is and rebelling against His authority shows we are not just lawbreakers but, by nature and the totality of our person, are in rebellion against God.
+Denying who God is and rebelling against His authority shows that we are not just lawbreakers but, by nature and in the totality of our being, are in rebellion against God.

-Being completely fallen doesn’t mean we can’t do “good things”; instead, our good works can never repair our nature or our relationship with God.
+Being completely fallen doesn’t mean we can’t do “good things,” but our good works can never repair our nature or relationship with God.

 Genesis 3:7-13

-• Man, in his sinfulness, is prone to shrink back in shame when caught in sin.
+In his sinfulness, man is prone to shrink back in shame when caught in sin.

 Guilt that doesn’t see the need for repentance results in misplaced shame.

-• We dress it up, look for ways to find happiness despite it, or look to improve it.
+We dress it up, look for ways to find happiness despite it, or improve it.
 For Adam and Eve, the goal was no different.
 They chose to hide their guilt and, in their shame, made clothes of fig leaves.
 Knowing they were still guilty, they hid from God.

-Hiding from God is not unique to human nature because the Bible teaches that God is the one who is the author and finisher of our faith.
-We are powerless apart from His grace to turn to Him in faith and repentance.
-John 6:44, Hebrews 12:2, Matthew 11:27.
+Hiding from God is not unique to human nature because the Bible teaches that God is the author and finisher of our faith.
+We are powerless apart from His grace to turn to Him in faith and repentance (John 6:44, Hebrews 12:2, Matthew 11:27).

 Genesis 3:14-19

-• Adam and Eve were dependent on God to make the first move; in their strength, they were powerless to repent and turn back to Him in faith.
+Adam and Eve depended on God to make the first move; in their strength, they were powerless to repent and turn back to Him in faith.

-• A second quality of human nature is a need for grace.
-Like us, Adam and Eve were dependent on God to extend grace, for apart from grace, we would remain in our sin 2 Timothy 1:9, Ephesians 2:4&5, Romans 6:14.
+A second quality of human nature is a need for grace.
+Like us, Adam and Eve depended on God to extend grace, for apart from grace, we would remain in our sin 2 Timothy 1:9, Ephesians 2:4&5, Romans 6:14.

-• To Adam, God would cause the earth to become challenging to work.
+To Adam, God would make the earth challenging to work on.
 The ground would be hard, and thorns would impede his ability to be fruitful.
 Work would no longer be a joy; instead, it would be a burden.

 Physical death and spiritual death would be the final and eternal consequence of their action and would spread to the whole of humanity Romans 5:12.